zchee/golang-wiki/GithubAccess.md

 ## Assignees

-The "go-assignees" group is a read-only group granting no special access, other than it allows the users inthe group to be assigned issues.
+The "go-assignees" group is a read-only group granting no special access, other than it allows the users in the group to be assigned issues.

 In general, Go doesn't use the "Assigned to" field of bugs much.
 Instead, we just leave a comment saying we'll work on it.
 But if you want this access, reference https://github.com/orgs/golang/teams/go-assignees and your Github username in your email requesting access.